20 Vital Do’s and Don’ts to Help You Survive Morocco

 Tagine and Couscous are the main staples on Moroccan menus.
 When we asked if that is what Moroccans eat, they said: “Yes, of course, we eat tagine and couscous every day!”.

 We had a tough time believing this, however.
-It’s not like in Thailand how Thai people eat Pad Thai every day!
+It’s not like in Thailand, you don’t see Thai people eating Pad Thai every day!

 But we went to six different areas of the country and searched high and low for other food besides Moroccan food and it was seriously a challenge.